Midwifery (Blended Learning) BSc

 Learning and teaching

-At Leeds, you'll learn first-hand from service users, carers and practitioners, and our leading academics.
+At the University of Leeds, you'll learn first-hand from service users, carers and practitioners, and our leading academics.

-Our flexible blended learning approach will allow you to balance the course with other commitments you may have such as caring responsibilities.
+Our flexible blended learning approach will allow you to balance the course with other commitments you may have.

 Teaching and learning resources are immersive and accessible for all students to ensure inclusivity.
-You’ll have access to a range of innovative technologies such as simulation and online platforms as a hybrid learning programme.
-This will enhance your education and enable you to engage in your learning, develop curiosity and use critical thinking to provide high quality care.
+As part of a hybrid learning course, you’ll have access to a range of innovative technologies such as simulation and online platforms.
+This will enhance your education and enable you to engage in your learning, develop curiosity and use critical thinking to provide high quality maternity care.

 Assessment